gearsovwar/TwitchTranslatorBot/README.md

+TODO document commands and streamline them so that they have ease of use.

 The bot detects and translates chat messages of other languages into the target language set by the streamer in real-time. (changes implemented within last push new documentation will be released for new commands)